jamunozlab/jamunozlab.github.io/_pages/cv.md

 Work experience
 ======
+* August 2018 - Present: Assistant Professor in the Department of Physics at The University of Texas at El Paso.
 * August 2014 - August 2018: Scientist in Algorithms Pathfinding at Intel Corporation.
 * July 2013 - August 2014: Engineer in Computer Aided Design at Intel Corporation.